-

 Les Intraduisibles en droit civil

-Alexandra Popovici, Smith Lionel, and Régine Tremblay
+Alexandra Popovici, Lionel Smith, and Régine Tremblay

 En choisissant les « Intraduisibles » comme thème pour ses Ateliers de droit civil 2010-2012, le Centre Paul-André Crépeau de droit privé et comparé de l’Université McGill a regroupé plusieurs chercheurs afin qu’ils abordent un thème essentiel en droit comparé, la difficulté de passer d’un système juridique à un autre sans banaliser les différences qui les habitent.
 Ainsi, Kirsten Anker, Jimena Andino Dorato, Richard Hyland, Christine Morin, Alexandra Popovici, Eric Reiter, Giorgio Resta, Anne Sanders et Ruth Sefton-Green ont attaqué les obstacles juridiques et linguistiques auxquels fait face tout comparatiste, l’impossible ou plutôt la difficile traduction de certaines notions qui semblent pourtant indispensables à un système donné.